Kensington and Chelsea London Borough Council: Grenfell Tower fire

-On 14 June 2017 a major fire destroyed the council-owned, 24-storey Grenfell Tower, providing public housing in the mainly working-class area of North Kensington, causing 72 deaths.
+On 14 June 2017, a major fire destroyed the council-owned, 24-storey Grenfell Tower, a public housing building in the mainly working-class area of North Kensington, causing 72 deaths.
 The tower block was managed on behalf of (but independently of) the council by Kensington and Chelsea Tenant Management Organisation (KCTMO), the largest tenant management organisation (TMO) in England, which is responsible for the management of nearly 10,000 properties in the borough.

 On 15 June, Kensington and Chelsea invoked the help of the other London boroughs in supporting the survivors.
 Responsibility was handed over to a Grenfell fire-response team led by a group of chief executives from councils across London.
 Resources available to them included central government, the British Red Cross, the Metropolitan Police, the London Fire Brigade and local government across London.
 Neighbouring councils sent in staff to improve the rehousing response.

 On 21 June, the council chief executive Nicholas Holgate resigned amid criticism over the borough's response to the fire.
 The Prime Minister Theresa May commented that the council "couldn't cope" in the response to the fire, and that it "was right" that the chief executive had resigned.
-The Conservative leader of the council, Nicholas Paget-Brown resisted calls to resign, but he announced on 30 June that he would step down and was replaced as leader by Conservative Elizabeth Campbell on 19 July 2017.
-Lewisham Council CEO Barry Quirk was seconded to take over from Nicholas Holgate in June and took up the Chief Executive role on a permanent basis in September 2017.
+The Conservative leader of the council, Nicholas Paget-Brown, initially resisted calls to resign, but announced on 30 June that he would step down.
+He was replaced as leader by Conservative councillor Elizabeth Campbell on 19 July 2017.
+Lewisham Council's chief executive, Barry Quirk, was seconded to take over from Nicholas Holgate in June and took up the chief executive role on a permanent basis in September 2017.